The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 Award Conditions and Grant Payment Schedule

-In order to receive a grant, a student must complete the following steps no later than Monday, December 5, 2016:
+In order to receive a grant payment, a student must complete the following steps no later than Monday, December 4, 2017:

 - Review, complete, sign and return the Winter Term International Travel Grant Agreement.

-- Review, complete, sign and return the Assumption of Risk and General Release Form.
+- Review, complete, sign and return the Assumption of Risk Form.

 - Register the trip in the Harvard Travel Registry.

 - Submit verification of travel costs (in the form of either receipts or credit card statements) equal to or exceeding the amount of the grant.
-In the event that verification of a portion of travel costs can only be provided upon return, a student should submit as much as possible prior to Winter Term and the remainder upon his/her return to HLS no later than Wednesday, February 15, 2017.
+In the event that verification of a portion of travel costs can only be provided upon return, a student should submit as much as possible prior to Winter Term and the remainder upon returning to HLS, no later than Thursday, February 15, 2018.
 HLS reserves the right to seek reimbursement of funds for any portion of a grant that a student is unable to substantiate.

-- If a student is not a US citizen, s/he may be requested to submit additional information including copies of visa documents.
+- If a student is not a U.S. citizen, the student may be requested to submit additional information including copies of visa documents.

 Once a student completes and submits all appropriate paperwork, it generally takes at least three weeks to receive a check.
 Students should not expect to receive checks before the end of the HLS final exam period in December.

-- Submit a five-page report about the Winter Term work to email@example.com.
+- Submit a five-page report about the Winter Term work, as a Word document, to firstname.lastname@example.org.
 This report is related to the grant only and is not a substitute for any academic writing requirements in relation to the Winter Writing Program or Clinical Program.
 This report should, however, provide information about the substance of the work conducted.
-Students should describe what they did, how they conducted the work, what they were able to accomplish, what they learned (e.g. what did interviews or work reveal) and conclusions reached, and any other pertinent details.
+Students should describe what they did, how they conducted the work, what they were able to accomplish, what they learned (e.g., what did interviews or work reveal), conclusions reached, and any other pertinent details.
 Please note that reports should be freestanding and may be shared with funders and other individuals, so students should take care to review the report before submission.

 - Submit verification of any travel costs (in the form of receipts or credit card statements) not provided before the student’s departure.